Azure/azure-sdk-for-go/sdk/messaging/azeventhubs/README.md

 ```

 ## Contributing
-For details on contributing to this repository, see the [contributing guide][azure_sdk_for_go_contributing].

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a
-Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us
-the rights to use your contribution.
-For details, visit https://cla.microsoft.com.
+Most contributions require you to agree to a [Contributor License Agreement (CLA)][cla] declaring that you have the right to, and actually do, grant us the rights to use your contribution.

+If you'd like to contribute to this library, please read the [contributing guide] [contributing_guide] to learn more about how to build and test the code.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide
-a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions
-provided by the bot.
+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct][coc].
-For more information see the [Code of Conduct FAQ][coc_faq] or
-contact [opencode@microsoft.com][coc_contact] with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ][coc_faq] or contact [opencode@microsoft.com][coc_contact] with any additional questions or comments.

 ### Additional Helpful Links for Contributors

 Many people all over the world have helped make this project better.
 You'll want to check out:

 * [What are some good first issues for new contributors to the repo?][azure_sdk_for_go_contributing_first_issues]